nathancarter/weblurch/doc/plan.md

 These tools make testing the app UI easier.

- * Create `page-testing-utils.litcoffee` in the `test/` folder, much like `phantom-utils.litcoffee` is now.
-As you implement each of the following things in that file, go to all the places where you currently use the old versions of these things and update them to the new versions.
  * In that file, implement a routine for injecting an arbitrary function into the page, assigned to a given global name.
 It is probably just the one-liner `pageDo eval "(function(){ window.#{name}=#{fn}; })()"`.